mitranim/imperouter/readme.md

 Minimal JS tools for:

-  * URL/pathname routing.
+  * String-and-regexp routing.
   * URL/query encoding.

 Characteristics:

   * Imperative control.
-  * Abstract, usable for server routing or with any UI library.
+  * Abstract, usable for server-side routing or with any UI library.
   * Lower-level than alternatives.
-  * Uses the [`URL` standard](https://url.spec.whatwg.org), regexps, and named capture groups.
+  * Uses plain strings, regexps, and named capture groups.
 No custom dialects.
+  * Has various utils for URL encoding/decoding.
+The kind of stuff you wish the [`URL` standard](https://url.spec.whatwg.org) had.
   * Small and dependency-free (≈5 KiB _un_-minified).

-Provided as a native module (`.mjs`).
+Tiny, dependency-free, single file, native module.

 ## TOC